 Will I get my prescribed medications?

 All medications must be reviewed and approved by our medical doctors to ensure safety and quality care.
-Please bring all prescribed medications with you upon admission.

 Are meals provided?

 Three meals each day are catered by local restaurants.
 Healthy snacks are also available at certain times during the day.
 Victory will accommodate specific diets as determined by the dietitian.
 No outside food or drinks are permitted.